Putting Your Degree to Work

 The Cooperative Education Program is a direct link to keeping College of Technology, Architecture and Applied Engineering program content and faculty up-to-date and relevant with current trends and developments taking place in the industry.
-This is accomplished through the staff/faculty university representative who observes changes and trends in technology, organizations, management, and job content during the site visits for each student who is completing a cooperative education course.
+This is accomplished through the staff/faculty university representative who observes changes and trends in technology, organizations, management, and job content during the site reviews for each student who is completing a cooperative education course.

 The co-op program has been affiliated with thousands of companies, organizations and agencies for over 50 years.
 These partnerships have been mutually beneficial and integral in providing valuable work experiences for BGSU CTAAE students.